JonasLeonhard/project-cold-way/README.md

 [Local] To run this project, install it locally using yarn:
-- requirements: setup postgres database at localhost:5432 -> see defaults at /cms/config/database.js
+- requirements: setup postgres database's at localhost:5432 -> see defaults at /cms/config/database.js or .env files.
+You can find the default database requirements in /postgres/1-schema.sql .
 - install dependencies in /frontend & /cms & /socketService & /authService (yarn)
 ```bash
 $ cd authService && yarn build && yarn dev